leeboardtools/mimon/UIDesignNotes.md

     - Double click needs to open priced item editor???

-- Splits List:
-    - Need to test appropriate sign with mortgages, etc.

 - Add an Imbalance account?
     - Root Imbalance account for the default currency.
     - Additional imbalance accounts as needed for other currencies.